telerik-boneyard/kendo-react-dialog/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI Dialog component for React.
+This repository contains the source code and documentation of the Kendo UI Dialog package for React.

 For more information on upcoming Dialog features, refer to the [Roadmap](https://github.com/telerik/kendo-react-dialog/blob/master/docs/roadmap.md).